World Meteorological Organization

 • Meteorological sector examples: The European Centre for Medium-Range Weather Forecasts (ECMWF) runs an annual open source innovation programme under the Copernicus Climate Change Service (Code for Earth),[23] demonstrating how a major operational meteorological institution can embed FOSS practice as a core activity.

 • Regional digital innovation hubs: Regional digital innovation hubs, established in collaboration with Members, national and international development agencies, and regional organizations, can play an important role in the development and implementation of FOSS solutions, with a focus on meeting the needs of Members within a region.
 These could be co-located, or hosted, by existing regional centres.
+By enabling the development of regional communities around shared software solutions, FOSS can also support local service ecosystems, allowing expertise and associated economic value to be retained within the region rather than being dependent on external providers.

 Standards compliance